kean/Nuke/README.md

 #### Adding UI Extensions

-Nuke makes it extremely easy to add full-featured image loading extensions to UI components:
+Nuke makes it extremely easy to add full-featured image loading extensions to UI components
 ```swift
 extension MKAnnotationView: ImageDisplayingView, ImageLoadingView {
     // That's it, you get default implementation of all the methods in ImageLoadingView protocol